rodrigour/ink/_posts/2017-1-22- Machine Learning for Executives.md

 Examples like this have burst in the last couple of years, and as the more analog process get digitized, our capability to learn from data and leveraging Machine Learning algorithms will become a CORE component for any business to evolve and survive in this new era.

-### Where go I start with Machine Learning in my organization?
+### Where do I start with Machine Learning in my organization?
 **Strategy.** Business executives will best take advantage of Machine Learning if they perceive it as “strategic” business tool to craft and implement their business vision.
 Without being considered strategic, machine learning as any other technology-based tools, have the risks of becoming just another operational tool; used to create siloed solutions in the organization.

 **Business Data Scientist**.
 The executives in charge with building the strategic vision may have a data scientist with business experience, and as the overall strategy is formulated, guidance from C-level peers need to be part of the vision.